-Assignment 2: Practicing New Worlds: Emergent Strategy Curations (35%) - May 31st

-Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6, 7
+Assignment 2: Practicing New Worlds: Emergent Strategy Curations (40%) - June 6th Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6, 7

 This is a world-making project, an undertaking that requires sustained collective efforts.
 If we are to practice world-making amid the instability of conflict, climate collapse, racial capitalism and ongoing pandemics, we require strategies for how to work differently with complexity.
 How we gather and collaborate through shared desires for change can shape multiple pathways for more just and liveable worlds.
 This assignment engages Emergent Strategy as regenerative inquiry to "experiment with, build, and practice new ways of being in relationship with each other and the planet" (Ritchie, 2023, p.
 5).
 Such collaborations enable us to imagine more liberatory futures and practice different ways of knowing, doing, being, and relating.
 Emergent strategy is a body of work rooted in workings of the natural world, complexity science, change theory, and social movement efforts that "focus on starting small and making space for learning from uncertainty, multiplicity, experimentation, adaptation, iteration, and decentralization" (Ritchie, 2023, p.
 7).

-This assignment is a collaborative meaning-making effort to understand and be able to apply the 6 guiding elements of Emergent Strategy as it relates to social justice efforts.
-Beginning on May 14th, students will be split into 6 groups to work collaboratively for the remainder of the course.
+This assignment is a collaborative meaning-making effort to understand and be able to apply the 6 guiding elements of Emergent Strategy (as outlined in class and on D2L) as it relates to social justice efforts.
+Beginning on May 13th, students will be split into 6 groups to work collaboratively for the remainder of the course.
 Each group will co-theorize around one Emergent Strategy element (assigned by the instructor), as a way to inquire into and practice change.
 The instructor will provide additional materials and prompts that are specific to each group's element to initiate this exploration.
-Through this process of co-theorizing with their assigned element, groups will prepare a curation of the learnings to be presented on May 31st, the final day of the in-person residency.
+Through this process of co-theorizing with their assigned element, groups will prepare a curation of the learnings to be presented on June 6th, the final day of the in-person residency.

+The root of the word curate is cura meaning care.
+In the context of this assignment, a curation involves the care-filled selection, organization, and presentation of knowledge, materials, and experiences in a meaningful and intentional way.
 The group curations will invite us to critically consider and experience how each element guides us in designing and enacting justice-oriented change possibilities in sustainable, responsible, and relational ways.
 It is expected that groups will draw upon course encounters (i.e., content, materials, dialogues, reflections) to construct and animate their final curations.
 Curations should include the following:

-- An overview of the assigned element - Sharing of theorizations, questions, and reflections of the group process - Ways to practically apply these theories and learnings to relevant social issues - One embodied invitation or prompt for the class to experience the teachings of this element
+- An overview of the assigned element - Sharing of theorizations, questions, and reflections of the group process - Ways to practically apply these theories and learnings to relevant social issues - One embodied or experiential component that invites the class to experience the teachings of this element

 Embodied invitations and prompts can include various forms (e.g., visual arts, story, performance, experiential, speculative fiction, podcasts, guided exercises, multisensory elements such as sound or moodscapes etc.).
-Each group will have a total of approximately 25-30 minutes, depending on final enrollment numbers, to offer their curations and facilitate comments and questions.
-To support knowledge sharing, groups are required to post a reference list of materials/sources engaged in APA 7th edition format for this assignment via D2L discussion board due June 1st by 11:59pm.
+Each group will have a total of approximately 30 minutes, depending on final enrollment numbers, to offer their curations and facilitate comments and questions.
+To support knowledge sharing, groups are required to post a reference list of materials/sources engaged in APA 7th edition format for this assignment via D2L discussion board due June 6th by 11:59pm.